sandeep-tukaram/algods/DesignAlgoDS.md

 ## 3. Core Concepts

 ### 3.1 Simplified View
-Want to know the simplest way to think about algorithms?
-Here it is: an algorithm is just a set of steps working with data solving a problem specification.
+In a simple sentence: an algorithm is just a set of steps working with data solving a problem specification.
 That's it!
 Let's look at a super simple example:

 ```
 v1 = 2              # Step 1: Store the value 2 in memory location v1